 - Try raising the blade holder in the blade holder seat (~0.1" or ~ 2.5 mm).
 If the blade is too close to the material, not enough force is being applied.
-Refer to Section 2.01, Set the Blade Height Above the Material. - Make sure your material is pressed firmly onto a clean and sticky mat (assuming you are cutting a material such as paper or cardstock). - You may need to increase the force.
-Try raising it by a setting of 10 and repeat the cut. - Your material may require two passes.
-If a material is not homogenous or if it is heavily textured, using two passes is sometimes needed to get the entire shape cut cleanly.
-Also, if the material has been exposed to humidity, then it will become difficult to cut in one pass.
-You can dry paper and cardstock in a slightly heated oven for around 15 minutes or so to release the moisture.
-Preheat the oven at the lowest temperature and then turn it off before putting your paper into the oven.
+Refer to Section 2.01, Set the Blade Height Above the Material. - Make sure your material is pressed firmly onto a clean and sticky mat (assuming you are cutting a material such as paper or cardstock). - Your material may require two passes.
+If a material is not homogenous or if it is heavily textured or sometimes intricate shapes do better with two passes. - Also, if the material has been exposed to humidity, then it will become difficult to cut in one pass.
+You can dry paper and cardstock using a blow dryer or in an oven.
+Refer to Section 12.01 Selecting Cardstock.